ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: Contributed Benchmark

-While existing EQA datasets predominantly focus on scenarios involving a single, static question, we introduce the Parallel Asynchronous Embodied Questions (PAEQs) dataset to evaluate an agent's ability to schedule, explore, and answer multiple questions that arrive asynchronously and possess varying degrees of urgency.
+While existing EQA datasets predominantly focus on scenarios involving a single, static question, we introduce the Concurrent Asynchronous Embodied Questions (CAEQs) dataset to evaluate an agent's ability to schedule, explore, and answer multiple questions that arrive asynchronously and possess varying degrees of urgency.

-As shown in \Cref{fig:dataset}, the PAEQs dataset is constructed using 40 high-quality, photo-realistic residential scenes selected from the Habitat-Matterport 3D (HM3D) \cite{ramakrishnan2021hm3d} Research Dataset.
+As shown in \Cref{fig:dataset}, the CAEQs dataset is constructed using 40 high-quality, photo-realistic residential scenes selected from the Habitat-Matterport 3D (HM3D) \cite{ramakrishnan2021hm3d} Research Dataset.
 For each scene, we prepare a set of 5 questions, which are partitioned into two types: 3 initial questions presented at the start of a scenario, and 2 follow-up questions, each with a 120-second delay after the previous question.
-To ensure a fair and unbiased evaluation, the five questions for each scene are randomly assigned to the initial or follow-up category, ensuring each question has an equal probability of serving in either role.
-All 200 questions in PAEQs dataset were manually authored and refined through multiple rounds of review to ensure clarity, relevance, and correctness.
+To ensure a fair and unbiased evaluation, the five questions for each scene are randomly assigned to the initial or follow-up category.
+All 200 questions in the CAEQs dataset were manually authored and refined through multiple rounds of review to ensure clarity, relevance, and correctness.
 The corresponding ground-truth answers were also meticulously verified.
-A key feature of the PAEQs dataset is the \texttt{urgency} field associated with each question.
-This score, a floating-point value between 0 and 1, was systematically generated for each question using the open-source \texttt{gpt-oss-20b}.
-To ensure deterministic and consistent outputs, we employed a few-shot prompting strategy with the model's temperature set to 0.

-We categorize urgency scores into three levels: low ($[0, 0.3)$), medium ($[0.3, 0.7)$), and high ($[0.7, 1.0]$), which constitute 57.5\%, 26.5\%, and 16.0\% of the dataset, respectively.
-The urgency of a question is largely correlated with its semantic content.
+In the CAEQs dataset, each question is associated with a \emph{manually annotated} urgency score according to its semantic content.
+They are categorized into three levels: low ($[0, 0.3)$), medium ($[0.3, 0.7)$), and high ($[0.7, 1.0]$), which constitute 57.5\%, 26.5\%, and 16.0\% of the dataset, respectively.
 As shown in \Cref{fig:urgency}, questions pertaining to general information, functionality, and safety are assigned low, medium, and high urgency, respectively.
+We follow this rubric to assign consistent urgency values across the dataset.

 It is worth mentioning that the urgency scores in the dataset are only for evaluation purposes.
 The agent has no prior knowledge of these scores and must infer the urgency of each question based solely on its content.